 In addition, they are one of the most popular ways to reduce travel times and other related business costs.

-Video conferencing solutions, however, are made to ease conversations among teams, not to drive ongoing company conversations, updates and engagement on the company-wide level.
+Video conferencing solutions, however, are made to ease conversations among teams, not to drive ongoing company conversations, share updates and drive engagement at the company-wide level.

 Therefore, they are never used as the primary communication channel to keep all employees informed and up-to-date.